woojoo666/arcana-notes/Readme.md

 In addition, not only is the communication between server and client seamless, but Axis also makes it easy to communicate with 3rd party APIs.
 Other servers on the internet can be treated like any other object, so programs and access properties, clone behavior, or insert data without worrying about callbacks or promises.

 This high level of abstraction allows the Axis interpreter to make decisions on how to execute the code and manage the memory, so we don't have to worry about it.
 But we can also specify custom optimizations if we want.
-However, we can define those optimizations separately using annotations and metaprogramming.
-Instead of manually reconfiguring our code, we use functions and metaprograms to programmatically reconfigure out code.
+However, we can define those optimizations separately using meta-programming.
+We don't need to manually rewriting our code like we do for imperative languages.
+By treating execution the same as data, we can dynamically reconfigure and optimize our code.
 For example, for the photo library example talked about in the previous paragraphs, we might do something like

 	PhotoLibraryOptimized: PhotoLibraryServer
-		index: cacheOptimization
+		index: cacheOptimization template
 			target: PhotoLibraryServer.index
 			range: 10      // how many photos ahead and behind that we should cache
-			cache: target.photos.slice(target.currentPhoto - range, target.currentPhoto + range)
+			cache: target.photos.slice(target.currentPhoto - range, target.currentPhoto + range)   // give a reference to all data that should be cached

-From this, the interpreter will know how to cache the photos, and might also reconfigure other behavior to fit with this optimization.
+From this, the interpreter will know what photos to cache, and might also reconfigure other behavior to fit with this optimization.
 The key thing to notice here is that the optimization is separate from the application logic.
 This means that we can read and alter the web application, without worrying about the optimizations.
 And this also means that we can apply this optimization to many different web applications.
+In fact, developers can upload their optimizations to public repositories.
+Then, other developers can import them and see if they help.
+Optimizations become like any other object, easy to import and tweak for one's own use.

 ## Testing and Mocking